grafana/grafana/docs/sources/panels/visualizations/_index.md

 weight = 420
 +++

-# Visualizations
+# Visualizations panels

-Grafana offers a variety of different visualizations to suit different use cases.
-This section of the documentation lists the different visualizations available in Grafana, their unique options and use cases.
-You can add more panel types with [plugins]({{< relref "../../plugins/_index.md" >}}).
+Grafana offers a variety of visualizations to support different use cases.
+This section of the documentation highlights the built-in panels, their options and typical usage.

 * Graphs & charts
   * [Time series]({{< relref "./time-series/_index.md" >}}) is the default and main Graph visualization.